 Don’t label yourself.
 You might have failed, but you’re not a failure until you stop trying.
 Think of yourself as someone still striving toward a goal, and you’ll be better able to maintain your patience and perseverance for the long haul.

-7. Fatalistic Attitude
+7. Fatalistic attitude

 Look in the mirror every day and say, I am in charge.
-You might not have control over every phase of your life, but you have more control than you realize, and you are responsible for your own happiness and success.
+You might not have control over every aspect of your life, but you have more control than you realize, and you are responsible for your own happiness and success.
 Your attitude determines your altitude, and you can turn “down and out” into “up and at ’em.”

 This article was published in June 2017 and has been updated.
 Photo by Marjan Apostolovic/Shutterstock